Criminal Law

 Our Approach

-Our criminal law team will work with you to initially explain the charges in plain English.
-We will identify your position to the charges and outline any potential options which are available to you, as well as the possible consequences for any plea of guilty.
-We will undertake any negotiations with the Prosecution department to assist in the swift resolution of your matter.
+Our Toowoomba, Gold Coast and Brisbane criminal lawyers will work with you to initially explain the criminal case and the entire process in plain English, we will discuss your position and outline any potential options which are available to you, as well as the possible consequences.
+Our lawyers will undertake any negotiations with the relevant Prosecution department to assist in the swift resolution of your matter (this may be a strategy to facilitate reduced charges).
+We understand that the longer these criminal law matters linger, the more stressful they can be.
+The law relating to criminal defence can be complex, and an expert is required to step through the strategy.

-If the matter resolves by way of sentence, our criminal lawyers will attend at any sentencing hearing to make submissions on your behalf as to the appropriate penalty and the impact it will have on your life.
-This can include submissions around the impact of a conviction being recorded against you will have.
+If the matter resolves by way of sentence (i.e you plead guilty), our criminal defence lawyers will attend at any sentencing hearing of your court case to make submissions on your behalf as to the appropriate penalty and the impact it will have on your life.
+This can include submissions around the impact of a conviction being recorded against you.

 If the matter proceeds to trial, our team will expertly prepare all facets of your matter including witnesses, subpoena material, and experts.
-Your experienced criminal lawyer will engage with the best legal minds in your area so as to represent you excellently.
-You can rest assured that our criminal lawyers are capable advocates and experienced in all aspects of criminal and traffic law.
+Your experienced criminal lawyer will engage with the best legal minds in the field to ensure that you receive the finest possible advocacy.
+Our criminal lawyers are capable and experienced advocates in all aspects of criminal and traffic law.

 Our Service

-Our criminal law team services the entirety of South East Queensland.
-From Brisbane to the Gold Coast, Sunshine Coast, Toowoomba, and the outer regions of Dalby, Warwick, and Stanthorpe, we regularly travel where and when our clients need us across the east coast of Queensland.
+Our criminal lawyers service the entirety of Southeast Queensland.
+From Brisbane to the Gold Coast, Sunshine Coast, Toowoomba, and the outer regions of Dalby, Warwick, and Stanthorpe.
+We regularly travel where and when our clients need us across Queensland.

-Our team focuses on results, dealing with the evidence at hand to navigate through the issues and achieve the best outcome for each individual and unique set of circumstances.
+Our Toowoomba, Gold Coast and Brisbane criminal lawyers focus on results, dealing with the evidence at hand to navigate through the issues and achieve the best outcome for each individual’s unique set of circumstances.

-Our criminal law team services a broad geographical area and across all facets of criminal law.
-We know the ins and outs of offences, and can help you.
+Our criminal law firm services a broad geographical area and across all facets of criminal law.
+We know the ins and outs of offences and can help you navigate them.

-When you are charged with an offence, it is important that you seek legal advice from a criminal lawyer who has knowledge and experience.
+If you are subject to criminal charges, it is important that you seek legal advice from a criminal lawyer who has knowledge and experience.
 You deserve the best lawyers on your side.
-There is too much at stake.
+The consequences of criminal proceedings can be very serious, and you deserve to know that you are represented by a lawyer who has your best interests in mind.

-Mr MacDonald, Mr McCullough and Ms Crighton spend almost every day in court, whether it is the Magistrates, District or Supreme Court.
+Mr MacDonald, Mr McCullough, Ms Crighton, Ms McIntyre & Ms Warburton spend almost every day in court, whether it is the Magistrates, District or Supreme Court.
 We are prepared and comfortable with whatever the situation may be.
 We will work with you throughout the process.
 Our mantra in criminal law: ‘we listen’.

 Book an appointment online